PaulSlocum/marble-craze/readme.md

 ### Building From Source

-I use the [DASM assembler](http://dasm-dillon.sourceforge.net/) (old DOS/Win version included) to build the game, and there is also a C program included in the project that helps assemble the level data from text files.
+I use the [DASM assembler](http://dasm-dillon.sourceforge.net/) (old DOS/Win version is included) to build the game, and there is also a C program included in the project that helps assemble the level data from text files.
 More info on assembly coming soon...

 ## License